eugenwintersberger/pnitools/doc/source/cli_tools/nxcat.rst

 .. code-block:: text

-    nxcat [OPTIONS] SOURCE [SOURCE ...]
+    nxcat [OPTIONS] NXFIELD [NXFIELD ...]

 Description
 -----------

-``nxcat`` prints the output of one or more fields stored in Nexus files to standard out.
+:program:`nxcat` prints the output of one or more fields stored in Nexus files to standard output.
 The fields are specified by Nexus paths.
-It is thus possible to combine data not only from different fields but also from different files. :program:`nxcat` produces output in tabular form, thus, only scalar fielss (one dimension) are currently supported.
+It is thus possible to combine data not only from different fields but also from different files. :program:`nxcat` produces output in tabular form, thus, only scalar fields (one dimension) are currently supported.
 This may change in future.

 Options
 -------